Best Cheap Dental Insurance of 2020

 The best cheap dental insurance of 2020

-- Best Cheap Traditional Insurance: Delta Dental
+- Delta Dental – Best Cheap Traditional Insurance

-- Best Dental Savings Plans: Cigna Dental Savings & Humana
+- Cigna Dental Savings & Humana – Best Dental Savings Plans

 I looked at 28 dental insurance providers total and narrowed the list down to my three top picks.
-Ultimately, the quotes I received were based on the best deal for a single female under 40 (that’s me!), so if you have a spouse or dependents to cover, you’ll want to see how much it might cost to add individuals to your personal plan (most plans will allow you to add additional members for a lower per person premium).
+Ultimately, the quotes I received were based on the best deal for a single female under 40 (that’s me!), so if you have a spouse or dependents to cover, you’ll want to see how much it might cost to add individuals to your personal plan (most plans will allow you to add additional members for a lower per-person premium).

-Dental insurance is nothing like medical insurance.
+Dental insurance vs. medical Insurance

 There’s a reason it’s cheaper: dental plans are just not meant to cover very much.
 According to Steffaney Prince, an insurance coordinator at a dental office in Sacramento, “Dental insurance needs to be thought of more like an assistance plan, not a full, comprehensive plan.”

 “Most plans typically only cover $1,000 to $1,500 per year,” says Prince.
 “That goes very fast with two continuing care appointments (cleanings, exam, X-rays) and a few fillings.
 You’d better hope you don’t need a root canal, crown, or deep cleaning.
 And, let’s not forget wisdom teeth: that’ll wipe you out your max in one shot.”

 Dental savings plans aren’t insurance at all